Leels/doctor-lookup/README.md

 * Register for an API key on [BetterDoctor](https://developer.betterdoctor.com/)
 * Create .env file and add API key
 * Ensure Node.js is installed
-* In terminal enter npm install
+* In terminal, enter npm install

 #### Please let me know if you have any problems!